aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 First, for the compact linear form of bytecode.
 An AST is fatter and distributed in memory, interlinked by pointers; the size and the pointer-chasing both would slow an interpreter down.
-So one core job was mere rearrangement: taking a data structure (the AST) meant for arbitrary viewing and changing, and laying it out just right for the interpreter, who'll find each element ready to hand at the moment it's needed -- like, for us, reading a recipe and starting by laying the ingredients and pans onto the counter in a sensible order.
+One core job, then, was mere rearrangement: taking a data structure (the AST) meant for arbitrary viewing and changing, and laying it out just right for the interpreter, who'll find each element ready to hand at the moment it's needed -- like, for us, reading a recipe and starting by laying the ingredients and pans onto the counter in a sensible order.

 Second, to precompute.
 We analyzed the scopes and how they used variables, for the sake of finding, ahead of time, the place in the